Maksull/DevOps_online_Kharkiv_2021Q4/m2/task2.1/readme.md

 In order to add virtual machines to one network I: *Selected VM, settings, network, adapter, network bridge*.
 I used *ping* to check connection :<br/>
 ![Check connection](screenshots/Check%20%20connection.png)<br/>
 The ***list*** command gives relevant information about your system and information about Oracle VM VirtualBox's current settings.<br/>
-vms: Lists all virtual machines currently registered with Oracle VM VirtualBox. <br/>
+*vms*: Lists all virtual machines currently registered with Oracle VM VirtualBox. <br/>
-runningvms: Lists all currently running virtual machines by their unique identifiers (UUIDs) in the same format as with vms.
+*runningvms*: Lists all currently running virtual machines by their unique identifiers (UUIDs) in the same format as with vms.<br/>
 ```
 vboxmanage list vms
 vboxmanage list running vms